Johnny Logan (singer)

 Seán Patrick Michael Sherrard (born 13 May 1954), also known professionally as Johnny Logan, is an Australian-born Irish singer, songwriter and musician.
-He is known for being the only person to have won the Eurovision Song Contest three times, twice as a lead singer and a third time as a song writer.
+He is known for winning the Eurovision Song Contest twice, in 1980 and 1987.
+He also composed the winning song in 1992.

 Logan won the Eurovision Song Contest in 1980 with the song "What's Another Year", which topped the charts in eight countries.
-He won for a second time in 1987 with the song "Hold Me Now", which topped the charts in Israel, Ireland and Belgium and was a top ten hit in ten other music markets.
-For 36 years he was only solo artist to have won the contest twice, until Loreen's second victory in 2023.
+He won for a second time in 1987 with the song "Hold Me Now", which topped the charts in Israel, Ireland and Belgium and was a top-ten hit in ten other music markets.
+For 36 years he was the only artist to have won the contest twice, until Loreen's second victory in 2023.

-Logan has also composed two Eurovision songs for Linda Martin, "Terminal 3" in 1984 and "Why Me?" in 1992.
-The former placed second, while the latter came first; therefore making Logan one of only five people to have composed two winning Eurovision entries.
+Logan has also composed two Eurovision songs for Linda Martin, "Terminal 3" in 1984, and "Why Me?" in 1992.
+The former placed second, while the latter came first, therefore making Logan one of only five people to have composed two winning Eurovision entries.